-95. Srivastava (1986) reported an effect of ginger extracts on in vitro platelet aggregation.
+97. Srivastava (1986) reported an effect of ginger extracts on in vitro platelet aggregation.
 Ginger extracts in water, n-hexane, chloroform, and ethyl acetate were shown to inhibit platelet aggregation using arachidonic acid (AA), epinephrine, adenosine diphosphate (ADP), and collagen as agonists.
+From the paper it was difficult to determine the concentrations of ginger equivalents used.